shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 Some of the existing designs in bi-directional environments violate the basic requirement of visual stability and predictability of the environment.
 In such designs, the user interface elements (such as vertical scroll bar) keep jumping around and user can’t tell for sure what will be selected if the user drags the mouse over a piece of bi-directional text or what happens to the surrounding text if you type a new character.
 If the position of the important interface elements (like scroll bar) is not stable, users will not be able to learn their position and they have to constantly and consciously search for them.

-3.  **The position of the user interface elements should be stable and predictable.**
+**Guideline 3: The position of the user interface elements should be stable and predictable.**

 **This does not apply to elements that have to change position to remain readable depending on writing direction.**

-\
-\

-3.  **Respect the Users and Give them Confidence**
+**Principle 3.
+Respect the Users and Give them Confidence**

 The user interface should indicate and reinforce the fact that the computer is serving the user and not the other way around.
 To achieve this, user interface should have some properties, for example:

 - The software should do what it is told to do.
-Any user action should have a direct and expected outcomeTP^[^2^](#sdfootnote2sym)^PT.
+Any user action should have a direct and expected outcome[2][2].
 - The software should carry out user commands by itself.
 Breaking down each operation into too many steps and constantly asking for permission to proceed or asking for additional information in different steps should be avoided.
 - The software operations should be safe so that user can confidently work without fearing potential damage to the work at hand.
-This is normally achieved by maintain reversibility of actions and delaying irreversible operationsTP^[^3^](#sdfootnote3sym)^PT.
+This is normally achieved by maintain reversibility of actions and delaying irreversible operations[3][3].
 - The software should not pretend to know more than the user or treat the user as being dumb.
 Using names such as Wizards and Experts for assisting services in the applications is not recommended.
 Use a name such as Assistant instead.
 Also too much explanation and breaking operations into very small steps does not improve user friendliness and ease of use.
 Although this may be useful in rarely used operations (such as first time internet connection setup), or for novice users.
 - The software should be polished.
 The user should feel that the software has attention to detail to make it more comfortable and productive for the user.

 In a bi-directional environment the issues of lack of stability and predictability adversely affect the software in this regard, too.

-\
-\
+  [2]: "Warning the users about dangerous and irreversible operations is OK and desired."
+  [3]: "A good example is the trash can (recycle bin) metaphor."

-4.  **Design Software for the International Market**
+**Principle 4.
+Design Software for the International Market**

 Designing for the global world market have seen increasing importance and attention in recent years.
 Even if you initially plan on releasing your software to the local market, taking the time to plan for its internationalization will not add too much work in the initial design but will save a lot of time and cost when you decide to go international.

-2.  **You should first properly internationalize your software to correctly support Persian locale.**
+**Rule 2: You should first properly internationalize your software to correctly support Persian locale.**

-\
-\

 For more information about software internationalization refer to you platform’s appropriate documentation, such as:

 - Unicode How To [Unicode]
 - KDE Internationalization Site (i18n.kde.org) [KDE-i18n]
 - Internationalization with Qt [Qt-i18n]
 - GTKmm Tutorial, Chapter 20 [GTKmm-i18n]
 - Internationalizing GNOME Applications [GNOME-i18n]
 - GNOME L10N Guidelines for Developers [GNOME-L10N]
 - ICU User Guide [ICU-UG]

-\
-\

 **Other Principles**

 The above principles are not the only principles in GUI design.
 Also, the above principles are discussed from different perspective in the GUI design literature (see [KDE-UIG], [GNOME-HIG] and [Apple-HIG]).
 The above principles where only mentioned to indicate that bi-directional locales may pose some challenges in adhering to the established GUI design principles.

-\
-\

-\
-\

-### 1.3.Specifics of Bi-directional GUI Design {.western dir="LTR"}
+### 2.3.
+Specifics of Bi-directional GUI Design

 There are some bi-directional specific considerations that are usually overlooked in software design.
 In order to bring the most important issues in this regard to light, we define some additional principles.

-\
-\

-5.  **Left and Right differs from Previous and Next**
+**Principle 5.
+Left and Right differs from Previous and Next**

 The architecture of the existing environments and toolkits is heavily affected by strictly left to right writing direction in the locale where they originated.
 Many of the existing architectures do not make a clear (or any) distinction between the concrete and visual concept of left and right and some abstract concepts such as previous and next or near and far.

 For example, the most common visual symbol for the concept of *Previous* is a left pointing arrow ← but this is based on the left-to-right writing direction.
 In a bi-directional environment, a left pointing arrow means visual direction left and never means *Previous*.
 The only common symbols that can be used to indicate *Previous* and *Next* seem to be the symbols used in the AV equipment, solely based on their wide-spread deployment all over the world.
 This will be discussed in more detail later.
 A similar issue is related to the order of placement of elements such as buttons.
 Most of the time, the first element is put on the left side which does not indicate the first position in right-to-left locales.

-3.  **Use horizontal arrows only to indicate visual directions, do not use them to indicate *previous* or *next*.
+**Rule 3: Use horizontal arrows only to indicate visual directions, do not use them to indicate *previous* or *next*.
 Use the text “Previous” and “Next” when possible and place them according to writing direction.**

 **To visualize previous and next you may use symbols used in the controls of audio/visual equipment.
 In that case, maintain their visual order (*previous* in left and *next* in right).
 You may also use up-pointing arrow to visualize *previous* and down-pointing arrow for *next*.**